UNIVERSITY OF SOUTH FLORIDA

 How Can I Help You During Your Transition to College?

 This question can help you figure out how to best prepare your child for college.
-For example, they may want help learning how to cook healthy meals or stick to a budget.
+For example, they may want to learn how to cook healthy meals or stick to a budget.
 If they will be living on their own for the first time, there are many ways you can prepare them for the transition.
+Our article on 10 life skills every college student should know can give you ideas.

 Questions for College-Bound Kids to Ask Their Parents